UCD Ops & AI-Enabled User Researchers

 There is still much more to do to support UR Finder adoption, it could take months or maybe a year… but we will get there.

-Our teams are enthusiastic, but concerned about what happens with data they upload.
+Our teams are enthusiastic but also concerned about what happens with data upload.
 Tribal type fears.
 Teams worry about losing control of communications, who has access to their research?
 What if they get cut out of the conversation about the findings?

 Who cares?
 Sharing is caring.

-All the publically-funded research should be available to all our stakeholders and teams.
+All the publicly-funded research should be available to all our stakeholders and teams.

 Stopping teams needing to “re-do” the same discoveries could easily save the NHS £50,000-£500,000 each time, or the annual cost of say 5-10 frontline staff.